cnsuhao/engine1/docs/Markdown/Interface.md

 You can provide an engine configuration to the initialize methods.
 This configuration is used to tweek various variables associated in the engine methodology.
-Configuration modification requires a very indepth knowledge of the engine.
+Configuration modification requires a very in-depth knowledge of the engine.
 It is not recommended to provide another configuration unless you know what effects it will have.
 There are some useful configuration options that may be of interest, such as writing data to a csv file while the initialization algorithm executes.
 Come visit us on the forums if this is something you want to know more about.